 - Printing is available in the Barnard Library through the Columbia networked printing system, Pawprint.

-- Barnard faculty and students are allotted 100 sheets per week.
+- Barnard students are allotted 100 sheets per week.
 As you print, pages will be deducted automatically from your weekly quota; additional pages may be purchased for 10 cents per sheet.

 - The Library's printers are set to print on both sides.

 - To learn more about your print quota or to check your balance, go to the PawPrint guide.

 - Scanners are available in the Library on the 2nd floor in the open computer lab, on the 3rd floor between the elevators and the collection, and on the 4th floor between the elevator and the collection.
 There is no charge for scanning.
 Brief directions are available at each scanning station.

 - If you need any help, please ask at the Circulation & Help Desk on the 2nd floor.

 Computers in the Library

 - All of the computers, including those in the ERC and the instruction lab, as well as in the study areas, are equipped with Microsoft Office, Adobe Creative Suite, which includes Photoshop, and media, quantitative and mapping software.
 For a complete list please visit the BCIT Student Computing Services page.

 - The Empirical Reasoning Center in Milstein 102 offers both PCs and Macs, and is staffed to provide assistance with data-related projects and assignments.